politie/ngx-formkit/projects/formkit/README.md

 # ngx-FormKit

-{{TOC}}

 FormKit is an Angular Library built to make form handling in Angular a breeze.
-It's built on top of [Angular Reactive Forms](https://angular.io/guide/reactive-forms) and allows you to create strongly typed forms in your code, without the hassle of working with templates.
-FormKit provides a `FormKitForm` component that you can use to display the form and respond to events.
-It provides methods to call FormKit logic from within your host component, by using the FormComponent as a [@ViewChild](https://angular.io/api/core/ViewChild) reference.
+It allows you to create strongly typed forms in your code, without the hassle of working with templates.
+FormKit provides a `FormComponent` component that you can use to display the form and respond to events.
+It provides methods to call FormKit logic from within your host component, by using the `FormComponent` as a [@ViewChild](https://angular.io/api/core/ViewChild) reference.

 Since the FormKit library is built on top of [Angular Reactive Forms](https://angular.io/guide/reactive-forms), you can use all the built in [Validators](https://angular.io/api/forms/Validators) as well as [custom validator functions](https://angular.io/guide/form-validation#adding-custom-validators-to-reactive-forms).
 FormKit has dynamic and conditional callback functions per defined `Field`, like: